aliceraffaele/aliceraffaele.github.io/_pages/bancodiprova.md

 ---

 *Banco di prova* is an initiative funded by [Comune di Chiari](https://www.comune.chiari.brescia.it) and [Oratorio CG 2000](https://www.cg2000.it) to divulge STEM disciplines.
-Together with Davide Capoferri (Ph.D. in Biotechnology) and Giovanni Macetti (Ph.D. in Chemistry), we developed a learning path composed of nine meetings addressed to primary and secondary school students.
-We explored some topics from mathematics, informatics, biology, chemistry, and science in general.
+With Davide Capoferri (Ph.D. in Biotechnology) and Giovanni Macetti (Ph.D. in Chemistry), we developed a learning path composed of nine meetings addressed to primary and secondary school students.
+We explored several topics of mathematics, informatics, biology, chemistry, and science in general.
 We always tried to adopt a playful approach by applying active learning, games, and collaborative learning.

 In particular, I held the following activities: